NaorGuetta/NaorGuetta/README.md

 ## Hey there!
 I'm **Naor Guetta**,

-a Computer Science student with just one semester left before I graduate.🎓 Passionate about continuous learning, solving tricky problems, and diving into new technologies 😊
+Computer Science graduate from Ben-Gurion University 🎓 Passionate about continuous learning, solving tricky problems, and diving into new technologies😊

 ### Skills:
 * **Programming Languages:**